 - Paint is designed to be consumed.
-Therefore, it is arguable that a low recovery rate could indicate strong program performance, suggesting consumers are being efficient with the use of the consumable products they purchase.
-Product Care actively promotes reduction by promoting campaigns highlighting the BUD rule: "Buy what you need, Use what you buy and Dispose of leftovers safely."
-This rule serves to reduce the amount of waste generated, which further drives down the recovery rate. - The relationship between volumes of Program Products purchased and recycled is not linear.
-Program Products have a long shelf life and leftover product may be stored by the consumer for long periods of time with the intention of later use.
+Therefore, it is arguably the case that a low recovery rate could indicate strong program performance, suggesting consumers are being efficient with the use of the products they purchase.
+Additionally, Product Care actively promotes waste reduction through campaigns that highlight the BUD rule: "Buy what you need, Use what you buy, and Dispose of leftovers safely."
+This rule aims to reduce waste generation, which further lowers the recovery rate. - The relationship between volumes of Program Products purchased and recycled is not linear.
+Program Products have a long shelf life, and the leftover product may be stored by the consumer for long periods of time with the intention of later use.
 The time span between the purchase of a product and the decision by a consumer that it is no longer needed varies considerably and is heavily dependent on consumer habits.